All of us have content residing in different places, such as Box, Dropbox, Google Drive, OneDrive, and SharePoint.

 When you’re connected to Google Drive, you will notice how it has been mapped to your Paperflite account.

-Then, head over to My Hub, select a Stream that you’d like to map.
+Then, head over to Content Hub, and select a Stream that you’d like to map.

 Click on ‘Manage Source’ at the top of the menu.

 Select the Google account that you’ve already connected to map your content.

 Connect to the respective folder in Google Drive that you’d like to link.

 Keeping your files up to date in Paperflite